navunni/navunni.github.io/_posts/2025-11-02-between-deadlines-and-dreams.md

 ## 3. The Things You Don't Plan For

 Not everything this year has been easy however.
-My grandfather was diagnosed with a terminal illness earlier this year and that news hit me harder than I expected.
+My grandfather was diagnosed with a terminal illness mid-September and that news hit me harder than I expected.

 I knew something was up when my dad called me and told me that ***Achachan*** (Malayalam word for grandfather) wasn't feeling too well; I initially dismissed it as him merely having the flu or a slight fever but my worst fears were confirmed when I talked to my mom.
 For a while, I lost my momentum.
 It's strange how grief makes time blurry and things start to feel **important and meaningless** *simultaneously*.